The-OpenROAD-Project/OpenROAD-flow-scripts/README.md

 ### Local Installation

-To install OpenROAD-flow-scripts locally in CentOS 7, Ubuntu 20.04, Ubuntu 22.04, RHEL 8, Debian 10 and Debian 11.
+To install OpenROAD-flow-scripts locally in CentOS 7/8, Ubuntu 20.04/22.04, RHEL 8, Debian 10/11.
 Following steps will clone the ORFS repo, install required dependencies and build the flow.

 #### Clone ORFS repo